7 Tips for Beating Sleep Deprivation and Insomnia

 Hectic, stressful lives can cause many of us to lose out on vital sleep.
 When we are sleep deprived, we often lose our patience, are groggy, have trouble remembering things, and we may be moody.

 Did you know that soaking in a hot tub before going to bed can provide stress relief and relaxation, leading to a deep and more peaceful sleep?
-Here are some tips for beating sleep deprivation.
+Here are seven tips for beating sleep deprivation and insomnia.

 Many People Have Trouble Sleeping